kristoferssolo/Databases-II-Cheatsheet/main.typ

 Simple and efficient method for determining the conflict seriazability of a schedule.
 Consider a schedule $S$.
 We construct a directed graph, called a precedence graph, from $S$.
 The set of vertices consists of all the transactions participating in the schedule.
-The set of edges consists of all edges $T_i arrow T_j$ for which one of three conditions holds:
+The set of edges consists of all edges $T_i -> T_j$ for which one of three conditions holds:

 + $T_i$ executes `write(Q)` before $T_j$ executes `read(Q)`.